Register for the 2025 OOS Annual Meeting at Aullwood Audubon

 Saturday morning will feature a wide variety of bird/botany walks with experienced leaders.
 Saturday evening, after a buffet dinner, will feature a keynote speaker (TBD) and again go in search seeking to hear Chuck-will-widows.
 In addition, we will be setting up mothing sheets near the cabins for both nights!
 It looks to be a great event that you won’t want to miss.

-We’re looking forward to birding with members again at The Wilds in Cumberland, Ohio, in 2024!
-Don’t miss a fun day of birding, seeing old friends and learning about the Common Mudpuppy!
+We’re looking forward to birding with members again at The Wilds in Cumberland, Ohio, in 2025!
+Don’t miss a fun day of birding, seeing old friends and learning about the Eastern Hellbender!

 And the Youth Education Committee is always working on providing Ohio’s youth with opportunities through scholarships, educational opportunities, etc. in order to further their interest/passion to help Ohio’s bird conservation for them and future generations.